Highpoint2000/PeakMeter/README.md

 ![image](https://github.com/user-attachments/assets/5872fd92-d3f8-4214-bb6c-c096c4ad2a0a)

-## v1.0a
+## v1.1

-- Activation of the volume control slider built into the header of the script
+- Set the value 0.1-1.0 to reduce the input volume/sensitivity into the header of the script (useful for Receivers with volume control)
+- Low-pass filter (low-shelf) and high-pass filter (high-pass) integrated
+- Volume display algorithm revised

 ## Installation notes: